-Ruth lives in the local community and is a retired primary school Head Teacher.
+Ruth is Vice Chair of the Trust Board.
+She lives in the local community and is a retired primary school Head Teacher.
 She experienced working in six schools, serving very different catchment areas, both in the local area and Manchester, before becoming Head Teacher of Easterside Primary School in 1994.
 She held this position until she retired in 2013.
 She returned to Headship for a period of six months in 2016, to lead Sunnyside Academy, until a permanent Head Teacher was appointed.

 Ruth is passionate about raising standards, school self-evaluation and improvement, quality staff development, building effective teams and finding creative solutions.

 She believes in striving to provide an excellent learning environment for the children, a relevant and stimulating curriculum that meets the needs of each child, as well as accessible pastoral support, in order for each child to thrive and enjoy school life.

 Ruth also worked for twelve continuous years as a part time youth and community worker, during evenings, at the former Berwick Hills Community Centre, gaining invaluable experience of working and communicating with a wide range of people.